-5.2.1 Power of Attorney - Where no Record of Military Service attorney.
+5.2.1 Power of Attorney - Where no Record of Military Service

+Problem: An instrument is executed by an attorney-in-fact under a power of attorney.
 There is no instrument of record indicating that the principal was in military service.
 Should an examiner require an affidavit by the attorney-in-fact under the provisions of Chapter 128A, Sections.
 10 to 12, C.S.A.
 1935 (1949 Replacement Volume) or Sections 107-4-1 to 107-4-4, C.R.S.
-1963 (1967 Perm Supp.) (repealed with the adoption of the Colorado Probate Code)
+1963 (1967 Perm Supp.) (repealed with the adoption of the Colorado Probate Code) if the power of attorney is otherwise sufficient?